 - HCM (Human Capital Management)

-What’s the ROI of a HR Software?
+What’s the Value of a HRIS Software Tool?

 Time-savings and cost-savings – that’s what you’ll get with a great HRIS or HCM, according to a 2017 report from Nucleus Research.

 “Over the past three years Nucleus has analyzed numerous implementations of HCM technology and found that cloud deployments deliver 2.9 times return on investment (ROI) at SMBs employing 3,000 or fewer in staff,” writes analyst, Brent Skinner.
 “The research also strongly suggests that most SMBs make do for far too long with aging systems for HCM – or, worse, little more than spreadsheets and email.”

 So, if you’ve been using spreadsheets to track employee data, and emails to communicate things like payroll and benefits changes, there’s a good chance you’re missing out on the efficiency that HCM can offer.

 “Modern technology for HCM also successfully automates much of human resources (HR) (and not all cloud-based HCM technologies do an equally good job of this),” notes the Nucleus report.
 As a result, it’s “the antithesis of spreadsheets and email, the extent of technology that most of the balance of SMBs use to carry out HCM.”

 Now that you know what a HRIS is and the ROI of having one, the next step is matching a HR software with the needs of your business.
 And like most things in life, there isn’t a one-size-fits-all solution.
 Depending on your company’s budget and needs, some HRIS solutions may be better than others.

 To help you get started, PCMag suggests looking at the following four elements to each HRIS that you’re considering:

 - User Interface (UI): Is it easy-to-use/intuitive?

 - Integration: Does it easily integrate with other programs you have to/want to use?